ljbo82/cpp-project-builder-doc/builder.mk.md

 # builder.mk

-This is the main makefile exposed by the gcc-project-builder.
+This is the main makefile exposed by the cpp-project-builder.
 It contains standard recipes to build C/C++/Assembly multiplatform projects using a GCC-based compiler.

 > **Assumptions**
 >